-I send occasional Korean business tips and service updates to an opt-in-only list of recipients who want to improve their results in Korea.
+I work mainly as a technical Korean translator, but I also send occasional Korean business tips and service updates to an opt-in-only list of recipients who want to improve their results in Korea.
 I focus my tips on valuable, actionable insights to help you in your business, investments, and legal matters in Korea.

 When you sign up, I will immediately email you links to the following eight free reports.

 Free Report #1.
 Korean Business Etiquette Guide

 Learn how to interact with Koreans in business.
 This valuable guide includes practical guidelines on the following topics:

 - Understanding and Correctly Using Names and Titles in Korea

 - Business Meeting Etiquette in Korea

 - Table Manners and Drinking Etiquette in Korea